 Blogs, vlogs and status updates

 It’s great to have a professional looking blog, particularly if it’s relevant to your prospective employer’s industry.
-But if it’s more of ranting, stream of consciousness, it’s probably best to take it down.
+But if it’s more of a stream of consciousness rant, it’s probably best to take it down.
 Same for vlogs and it might be a good idea to delete any moany status updates too.

 Double check you’ve deleted that dormant MySpace account you set up way back when, and any other profiles you don’t use anymore.

 Make your online profiles work for you and stand out from the competition